British National Party election results: Local elections

 In 2015, the BNP sought re-election to their Charnwood seat.
 Incumbent councillor Catherine Ann Marie Duffy was defeated by 185 votes.
-Nationally, 16 BNP candidates stood for election; 3 in metropolitan boroughs (two in Salford, one in Manchester), 1 in unitary authorities (Derby) and 12 in non-metropolitan districts (four in Worcester City, two in Northampton borough, and one each in Charnwood, East Northamptonshire, Maldon, Burnley, Exeter and Pendle).
+Nationally, 16 BNP candidates stood for election; 3 in metropolitan boroughs (two in Salford, one in Manchester), 1 in unitary authorities (Derby) and 12 in non-metropolitan districts (four in Worcester City, two in Northampton, and one each in Charnwood, East Northamptonshire, Maldon, Burnley, Exeter and Pendle).
 The party received 2,074 votes, their best result being the seat they were defending in Charnwood.
 They gained no new seats and lost the one they were defending.

 In the 2016 elections, the party fielded two candidates in Burnley, and one each in Barnsley, Tameside, Havant and Pendle.
 They received a combined total of 1,005 votes, and none were elected.

 In the 2017 local elections, the BNP ran seven candidates; five in Essex (two in Pitsea, one in Halstead, one in Maldon and one in Heybridge & Tollesbury), one in Hampshire (Hayling Island) and one in Lincolnshire (Louth South).
 They received a combined total of 923 votes and none of them were elected.

 The last remaining BNP councilor, Brian Parker of Pendle, did not run for re-election in 2018.
 Since no other candidates were elected, this marked the first time since 2002 that the party had no elected representation.
 Nationally, the party focused on that year's London local elections.
 It ran fifteen candidates overall; five in Bexley, three in Croydon, two in Barking and Dagenham, and one each in Ealing, Greenwich, Havering, Hillingdon and Lewisham.
 Their best single candidate performance was in Bexley, where Michael Jones received 398 votes.
 Overall, the party received a combined total of 2,329 votes, 0.1% of the total, and no candidate was elected.
 Elsewhere, the party only fielded one candidate, in Exeter, who received 34 votes and was not elected.

 The BNP ran just two candidates in the 2019 local elections, one in Sevenoaks and one in Broxbourne.
 They received a combined total of 317 votes and neither were elected.

 The party ran 2 candidates in the 2021 local elections; one in a by-election for Croydon and one in West Northamptonshire.
 They received a combined total of 147 votes and neither were elected.